Ghost Story (1981 film): Filming

 Principal photography took place in Saratoga Springs, New York and Woodstock, Vermont.
 Interiors of the abandoned home in the film were crafted inside the former Union Station in Albany, New York, while shooting for the Florida-based scenes was completed in Deland and New Smyrna Beach, Florida; scenes set in New York City were shot on location (in Waterside Plaza).
 Additional photography took place at Universal Studios in Los Angeles, California.

 According to Irvin, the filming process was emotionally turbulent for star Fred Astaire, who confided in Irvin that he felt he was going to die or be murdered while shooting the film, and at one point considered dropping out of the production.
+But it was, in fact, co-star Melvyn Douglas who died about four months before the film was released.

+At least two different, unused endings were shot for the film: one in which Don sees an apparition of David on a bus, and another where Don, Ricky and Stella meet at Eva's graveside, and Fenny Bate makes a reappearance.
+Still photos and script excerpts from the unused endings were later included on the Shout Factory Blu-Ray release.

 Special makeup effects

 The film's special makeup effects were designed by makeup artist Dick Smith.
-Smith and a team of artists created multiple life-sized puppets of Eva/Alma in different stages of decay.
+Smith and a team of artists (including Rick Baker and Carl Fullerton) created multiple life-sized puppets of Eva/Alma in different stages of decay.

 Smith also created a "faceless" dummy with a gaping mouth and no eyes that was to be used as an apparition of Eva, but it ultimately was not included in the final film.
 The "eyeless apparition" design was later used in a hallucination sequence in the 1999 film House on Haunted Hill, with Smith receiving credit for the design.